hivemq/hivemq4-docker-images/README.md

 ## Disabling the hivemq-allow-all-extension

-By default the HiveMQ docker images use the packaged `hivemq-allow-all-extension`.
+By default, the HiveMQ docker images use the packaged `hivemq-allow-all-extension`.

 This can be circumvented by setting the `HIVEMQ_ALLOW_ALL_CLIENTS` environment variable to `false`.